Life insurance is designed to reduce financial burden

 The standard claims process

-Claims processes can vary from one insurer to another, but as a general rule they all follow the same clear steps to making a claim:
+Claims processes can vary from one insurer to another, but as a general rule:

-- Contact the insurance provider to make them aware you want to make a claim
+- Contact the insurer to make them aware you wish to make a claim

-- Receive the claim pack in the post or by email
+- Receive the claim pack in the post or via email

-- Fill in the required details and provide required documentation – (Death certificate, claim form, policy document)
+- Fill in the required details and provide the required documentation; death certificate, claim form, policy document

-- The insurer usually requires original copies of these documents, so send it by registered post to avoid any losses
+- The insurer usually requires original copies of these documents, send them by registered post to avoid any losses

 - Receive payment either directly or as part of the deceased’s estate.

 When to claim and who to contact?

-- It is important to notify your insurer as soon as you can in order to start the claims process quickly
+- It is important to notify your insurer as soon as you can, to start the claims process promptly

-- The longer you leave it to get in touch, the longer you’ll have to wait for a pay out
+- The longer you leave it to get in touch, the longer you will have to wait for a pay out

-- You can find the contact details of your insurance provider on your policy documents, as well as their website
+- You can find the contact details of your insurer on your policy documents or their website

-- Some insurers now provide an online claims form, meaning you might not have to even speak to anyone in order to get your claim started.
+- Some insurers now provide an online claims form, meaning you might not have to even speak to anyone.

-- The time it takes, between making a claim and receiving payment will depend on the way the insurance was arranged
+- The time it takes, between making a claim and receiving payment will depend on the way the policy was set up

-- If the insurance belonged to the deceased, then the sum insured with become part of their estate, and as such will be subject to probate
+- If the insurance belonged to the deceased, then the pay out will form part of their estate and be subject to probate

-- This means that any life insurance payment will only be distributed once the executor’s capabilities have been confirmed, and the will has been executed
+- This means that any pay out will only be distributed once the executor’s capabilities have been confirmed, and the will executed

-- Usually, the insurance company are prompt in paying out, but the process of going through probate can lengthen the time it takes to receive funds
+- Usually, an insurer is prompt in paying out, but the probate process can lengthen the time it takes to receive funds

-- If there is no will left by the deceased, this process can take longer
+- If there is no will left by the deceased, probate can take longer still